A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Sideband cooling

 While sideband cooling with different trapping frequencies has been investigated through simulations~\cite{berto2021prospects}, in this section we derive a novel analytical formula for capturing the effects of different trapping frequencies, which also demonstrates additional opportunities for cooling on higher order sidebands.

-We now derive the equations for an atom with a ground-state frequency $\nu$ and an excited state frequency $\nu_e$.
-The excited state harmonic eigenstates are stretched or compressed relative to the ground-state eigenstates.
-The squeezing operator from quantum optics can therefore be utilized to relate the wavefunctions in the two potentials: ~\cite{taieb1994coolinga,martinez2018state,Urech2023Single}
+We now derive the equations for an atom with a ground state frequency $\nu$ and an excited state frequency $\nu_e$.
+The excited state harmonic eigenstates are stretched or compressed relative to the ground state eigenstates.
+The squeezing operator from quantum optics can therefore be utilized to relate the wavefunctions in the two potentials~\cite{taieb1994coolinga,martinez2018state,Urech2023Single}: